-What you should know and how they work
+What you should know about locking mailboxes, and how they work

 Many people ask us if their postal carrier will need a key if they buy a locking mailbox.
 The answer is no. In fact, letter carriers are not allowed to carry a key for residential mailboxes.

 Most USPS approved residential curbside locking mailboxes work in the same basic way as an unlocked curbside mailbox.
 The postal officer deposits your mail through an incoming mail door or slot.
 This door is not locked, and is usually big enough to accept all your mail and small parcels, but should not be large enough to allow a fishing hand to reach in.
 (See for example this article).

 Once your mail is in a secure locking mailbox, the incoming mail is protected from would-be mail and identity thieves.
 For true mail security, the incoming mail slot should be too small for prying hands to reach in and fish out your mail.
 For larger, commercial size boxes, the mailbox must be designed to prevent reaching through the incoming mail slot.
 Additionally, a secure locking mailbox should feature an anti-pry mechanism such as the Mail Boss anti-pry latch to prevent leveraged entry.
 Otherwise, the mailbox can be easily pried open in seconds with a screwdriver or other household items.

 With a locking mailbox, the homeowner removes their mail with a key by unlocking the mail-removal door and retrieving their mail.
 Depending on the model and style of the mailbox, the key-locked door may be in the front, rear, or both.